kanidm/kanidm/artwork/README.md

 About these artworks
 --------------------

-These artworks were commissioned and produced by Jesse Irwin (tw: @wizardfortress).
-They are very much appreciated!
+The original artworks were commissioned and produced by Jesse Irwin (tw: @wizardfortress).

+The christmas logo was donated and produced by @ateneatla ( https://github.com/ateneatla/ )

+They are all very much appreciated!

-Both artworks are licensed as CC-BY-NC-ND.
+All artworks are licensed as CC-BY-NC-ND.